Academic Policies

 Academic Major

 An academic major is an approved group of courses leading to a bachelor's degree in an academic discipline.
 All groups of courses leading to degrees assume four or more years of study.
 Each group includes a major subject, consisting of 30 or more semester credit hours, one-half of which must be at the 3000 or 4000 levels.
-The major subjects are listed in the chart at the beginning of the catalog and under the departmental sections of this catalog.
-A minimum of a 2.0 grade point average (GPA) must be maintained in major courses; a higher GPA may be required by the department.
+The major subjects are listed in the chart at the beginning of the catalog and under the Areas of Study sections of this catalog.
+A minimum of a 2.0 grade point average (GPA) must be maintained in major courses; a higher GPA may be required by the academic component.
 Half of the upper-level courses planned for the major must be taken at TWU (residency requirement).
 Degree plans list all requirements for the majors.
-See respective departments for academic programs.
+See respective components for academic programs.

 Students wishing to pursue more than one major should indicate both majors on the Change of Undergraduate Academic Program form.
 In order to avoid accumulating excess semester credit hours resulting in higher tuition, students should notify the Registrar’s Office and the office of Curriculum & Strategic Initiatives of the total number of semester credit hours they will be completing for both majors.
 For graduation requirements regarding double majors and dual degrees, please see the Graduation Requirements section of this catalog.